yike5460/awesome-notes/examples/txt2txt/MLM/README.md

     - Instance status (InService, Updating, Failed, etc.)
     - GPU utilization per instance
     - Number of in-flight inference requests per instance
+- Model version management: Manages the versions of the models deployed to SageMaker endpoints along with their metadata, including training data/code, evaluation metrics/dataset and model artifacts itself.
 - RESTful API Layer: Exposes the functionalities of the above submodules through a set of OpenAPI compliant RESTful APIs.
 The APIs will be used by client applications and UI for integration.

 ### Brief workflow